Key Takeaways

 Do Rapid Rewards members get free checked bags?

-With Southwest’s new checked bag policy, Choice Extra fares and A-List Preferred members get two free checked bags.
+Choice Extra fares and A-List Preferred members get two free checked bags.
 A-List members and Southwest credit card holders get their first checked bag free.
-All other travelers must pay under the updated rules.
+All other travelers must pay for checked bags.

 Does Southwest have first class?